igor-morawski/HTPA32x32d/README.md

 Feel free to [contact me](https://www.linkedin.com/in/igor-morawski/) if you have any questions about the sensor or the research.

+If you need to use this module to work with Heimann HTPA32x32d, I suggest forking the repo because maintaining backwards compatibility (as well as documentation) is not my priority at the moment.

 # HTPA32x32d

 This repository contains tools to work with thermopile sensor array Heimann HTPA 32x32d and UDP communication module (included in the starting kit) in multi-view setup.
 Because it is still uner development for my research, there might be **no backward compability** between the commits.